This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat a griddle to medium-high or large nonstick omelet pan over medium heat.
+- Heat a griddle to medium-high or large nonstick omelet pan over medium heat, and grease it lightly.

 - Pour or ladle as many pancakes onto the hot griddle or pan as you can fit without crowding, each about 1/4 cup of the batter.